ivanstoykovivanov-telerik/Project_3__Extension_Market_Frontend/README.md

 This is the frontend part of a two side project in a collaboration with my colleague Lucia Savova.
-The project was assigned to us by the software company Tick 42 based in Sofia , Bulgaria.
+The project was assigned to us by the software company Tick 42 based in Sofia, Bulgaria.

-The backend part coudl be found here  :  https://github.com/lusavova/ExtensionRepository
+The backend part could be found here: https://github.com/lusavova/ExtensionRepository

 ## Project Description

 Our task was to design and develop a VSCode-like extension repository system.
 It had to allow extension developer to manage their extensions.
 The clients of the system had to be able to browse the extensions and download them.

+## Running the Project

+1 .
+Download the repository
+2. Run 'npm install' in the root folder of the project to download all its packages and dependencies.
+3. Run 'npm start' or 'ng serve' to start the poject.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.